Full-Time

 What makes Moderna unique

-• Moderna is pioneering mRNA as a new class of medicines.
+• Moderna is pioneering mRNA technology for new categories of medicines.

-• The company focuses on mRNA to improve drug discovery and manufacturing.
+• The company focuses on mRNA vaccines beyond COVID-19, like RSV and flu/COVID combo.

 Help us improve and share your feedback!
 Did you find this helpful?